xujiahuayz/bondingcurves/README.md

 pre-commit install
 ```

 in the root of this workspace.
-This will enable automatic linting and formatting on commits, so that you don't to worry about it.
+This will enable automatic linting and formatting on commits, so that you don't need to worry about it.